bsmith89/longev-mgen/doc/submission.md

 derived from this analysis provide a foundation for future physiological studies in recently obtained cultivars.
 While a preponderance of
-host-associated bacterial species have never been isolated, let alone characterized [@Stewart2012], combining experimental data from complex communities with the analysis of reconstructed genomes provides a powerful tool for expanding understanding to these understudied taxa.
+host-associated bacterial species are without isolated representatives, let alone characterized [@Stewart2012], combining experimental data from complex communities with the analysis of reconstructed genomes provides a powerful tool for expanding understanding to these understudied taxa.